 Two or more mines that are located sufficiently close together may share devices.
 It is important that sharing mines are identified in the application for declaration of the project, providing project requirements are met.

-The coal mine waste gas method variation came into effect on XX 2021.
+The coal mine waste gas method variation came into effect on 29 September 2021.
 The coal mine waste gas method has been varied to:

 You must read and understand the method and other legislative requirements to conduct a coal mine waste gas project and earn Australian Carbon Credit Units (ACCUs).
 This includes: